What are modern awards and do they affect me?

 - Advise about the general advantages or disadvantages of staying in the award system or introducing a enterprise agreement or using a common law employment contract;

-- Identify options to deal with issues in which greater flexibility is required compared to award requirements, and document those issues so that the final agreement will pass the no-disadvantage test;
+- Identify options to deal with issues in which greater flexibility is required compared to award requirements, and document those issues so that the final agreement will pass the Better off overall test (BOOT);

-- Assist with the process of having a enterprise agreement approved and documented at the workplace; and,
+- Assist with the process of having an enterprise agreement approved and documented at the workplace; and,

-For more information on how our employment law lawyers can help you, please contact our team.
+For more information on Employment related issues, please contact our Employment Law & WHS team.

 Disclaimer: The information provided above is a general summary and is not intended to be nor should it be relied upon as a substitute for legal or other professional advice.